ms-van3t-devs/ms-van3t/README.md

 `./waf --run "v2i-80211p"`

 *  Nodes are created in the ns3 simulation as vehicles enter the SUMO simulation
-*  A full LTE or WAVE stack is implemented at lower layers (depending on which example is run)
+*  A full LTE or 802.11p stack is implemented at lower layers (depending on which example is run)

 In this example, every vehicle that enters the scenario will start sending CAMs with a frequency between *1 Hz* and *10 Hz* (according to the ETSI standards).
 The server, that is behind the RSU or behind an eNB + EPC, will receive them and will check the position of the vehicles.